 Uniswap V4 Hooks Explained

-By Hedge3 Admin, 3 weeks ago
+By Hedge3 Admin, 7 months ago

 Uniswap has been at the forefront of decentralized finance (DeFi), continually evolving to meet the growing demands of the crypto trading community.
 With Uniswap V2, launched in May 2020, the platform introduced direct ERC20 to ERC20 swaps, eliminating the need to go through Ethereum (ETH), which optimized trading efficiency and reduced costs.
 Following that, Uniswap V3 was introduced in May 2021, revolutionizing DeFi with the concept of concentrated liquidity, allowing liquidity providers (LPs) to allocate funds within custom price ranges, thereby maximizing capital efficiency.
-Now, from July 2023, Uniswap introduces the development of Uniswap V4 Hooks, which is poised to further transform the DeFi landscape by enabling even greater customization and functionality in decentralized trading protocols.
+Now, from July 2023, Uniswap has introduced the development of Uniswap V4 Hooks, which is poised to further transform the DeFi landscape by enabling even greater customization and functionality in decentralized trading protocols.

 What is Uniswap V4?